Skip to Content

 If you have questions on the health insurance requirement or the various policies, please call the Benefits Office at 319-335-2676 or toll free 877-830-4001, Fax 319-335-2776 or go to http://hr.uiowa.edu/benefits/health-insurance-graduate-students.

 Disability insurance, while not required, should be considered.
 If you are interested in purchasing disability insurance, we urge you to contact your local insurance agent.

 Immunization is your personal responsibility.
-You can receive immunizations at your own healthcare provider office, or at the Student Health Service.
+You can receive immunizations at your own healthcare provider office, or at Student Health & Wellness.

 These are the basic immunization requirements for health science students:

 Other vaccines recommended by the CDC/ACIP and Student Health & Wellness:

 Students receiving training at other facilities are required to meet the immunization and testing requirements of the training facility.

 During the course of clinical training, students will come in contact with patients who have hepatitis B. Students are required to have completed the full hepatitis B immunization series (3 doses), and a hepatitis B titre (blood draw) that confirms immunity to hepatitis B, prior to the end of the first semester of medical school.
 Immunization is the student’s personal responsibility.
 Students may wish to contact their personal physician for immunization.
 Immunization and titres for hepatitis B are available through Student Health & Wellness.
 The vaccine is given over a period of six months, with three separate shots.
 The titre is drawn 4-8 weeks after the third shot.
 All three immunizations must be given to increase the likelihood that the vaccine will be fully protective.
 The first year financial aid budget is adjusted to include the cost of immunization.